A book review of The Creative Tarot by Jessa Crispin.

 I liked Crispin’s description of Temperance: “Temperance is an easily misunderstood card, as it has become associated mostly with abstention.
 Not drinking, not participating, denying yourself something.
-But that breaks away from the origins of the card, which traditionally portrays a hermaphrodite blending two cups of water- one hot and one cold- to create something in the middle between these two extremes.” pgs 76-77 Finding the middle.
+But that breaks away from the origins of the card, which traditionally portrays a hermaphrodite blending two cups of water- one hot and one cold- to create something in the middle between these two extremes.” pgs 76-77

-Finally, a bit from the Moon that I thought was brilliant: “The Moon rules our dreams, and that’s a good way to think about this card.
+I thought this description of The Moon was brilliant: “The Moon rules our dreams, and that’s a good way to think about this card.
 They don’t make sense on a logical level, but on a personal level, on an emotional level, they do.
 The location in a dream will shift without warning; dead people will walk beside the living; your mother will show up, say something nonsensical while wearing a jellyfish on her head, and then stab you in the heart.
 And you wake up and think, “Oh, of course, this is about that incident that happened when I was five.”
-Ha, my dreams are just like that.

 Thanks for reading!